 You will meet several different members of staff when you visit.
 Our staff wear name badges, so you know who they are.
 If you're unsure of who you need to speak to, please speak to one of our reception team who will be happy to help you.

 The centre is wheelchair accessible and we also have wheelchairs available for you to use.
 If you require a staff member to help you get into the centre, please ask at reception where we will be able to support you.

-Radiotherapy and proton beam therapy are both delivered in private bunker rooms.
-You have the option to receive your immunotherapy or chemotherapy treatment in our main treatment room, or in one of the private side rooms connected to our main infusion suites.
+Radiotherapy and proton beam therapy are both delivered in private treatment rooms.
+You have the option to receive your immunotherapy or chemotherapy treatment in our main treatment room, or in one of the private side rooms connected to our main treatment suites.

 We continually review our services to ensure we are meeting the needs and exceeding expectations of all our patients.
 If you'd like to provide feedback, please request a satisfaction survey and return this to your nearest centre.

 *The suitability of treating certain body areas with proton beam therapy is dependent on the location and staging of the cancer.

 Before treatment begins, an oncologist will discuss and explain the full aim of the proton beam therapy treatment plan and if further services will be required alongside it.
 Proton beam therapy can be used as a sole method for treating certain cancers or used in combination with other cancer services, such as chemotherapy, or to ensure that any remaining cancerous cells are destroyed following tumour removal surgery.